Skip to content

 The reason for this message was that Google had made changes to its authentication policy and brought a new security protocol into effect.
 Samsung subsequently updated its email client information with Google servers to fix the authentication issues.

-Gmail app users, meanwhile, believed that their accounts were compromised.
-Nowadays though, the issue has been fixed and Samsung Email can be granted access to Gmail if necessary without issue.
+Meanwhile, many Gmail app users thought their accounts were compromised.
+Today, the issue has been fixed and Samsung Email can be granted access to Gmail if necessary without issue.

 You can uninstall the Samsung Email app on most Samsung smartphones like you would for a normal Play Store or Samsung Galaxy store app.
-It is not a system app on those devices since it can be uninstalled.
+It is not a system app on those devices and can be uninstalled.

-If you want to shut down the app completely, then you should select Disable as this option deletes the app data, uninstalls its updates, and removes the app icon from the app drawer.
-You will have to enable the app again in app settings if you want to use the app later.
+To shut down the app completely, you need to select “Disable” as it will also delete app data, uninstalls its updates, and will remove the app from the app drawer.
+To use the app again at a later stage, you will have to enable the app again in app settings.

-If the disable option is greyed out or not available, then you are left with the Force stop option which prevents the app from running in the background until you open it again.
+If the Disable option is greyed out, you are left with the Force stop option which prevents the app from running in the background until you open it again.

 See also: Can You Disable Samsung Internet ?

-Can I use Gmail instead of Samsung Email?
+Can you use Gmail instead of Samsung Email?

 You can certainly use the Gmail app instead of Samsung Email.
 Some users favor the Gmail app while some find the Samsung Email app better.